 - Integrating Field Knowledge

-Utilizing direct-hire construction allows projects to tap into extensive field knowledge from the outset for better ideas and to avert unnecessary implementation challenges.
+Early engagement by the construction team allows projects to tap into extensive field knowledge from the outset for better ideas and to avert unnecessary implementation challenges.

-For example, the efficient design and installation of off-module piping in oil and gas projects is essential to avoid adversely affecting electrician and insulator schedules, even commissioning and startup work that occurs after installation.
-Engaging first with construction teams and taking a deep dive into piping on these projects helps identify the right routing structure and field weld placements.
+For example, the efficient design and installation of off-module piping in oil and gas projects is essential to avoid adversely affecting electrician and insulator schedules, as well as commissioning and startup work that occurs after installation.
+Engaging first with construction teams — and taking a deep dive into piping on these projects — helps identify the right routing structure and field weld placements.
 These details are then broken down into smaller work areas in the AWP process for all teams to understand and implement.
 Exploring the planning effort upfront in all construction areas increases efficiency for a project overall.

 - Fostering Efficient Material Purchasing